openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 As an object-oriented language, the separation between primitives and objects embodies a significant compromise: an OO language would like to start from the premise of "everything is an object".
-But, an `int` is not an object; it is something special and magical (and so are its arrays), and this non-uniformity ripples throughout the language, libraries, and runtime.
+But, as Java is specified today, an `int` is not an object; it is something special and magical (and so are its arrays), and this non-uniformity ripples throughout the language, libraries, and runtime.

 The compromise made in 1995 was that _everything the user can define_ is an object, but there are eight additional built-in types that are not objects, and